Backup Repository Encryption

 Veeam Backup for AWS allows you to enable encryption at the repository level.
 Veeam Backup for AWS encrypts backup files stored in backup repositories the same way as Veeam Backup & Replication encrypts backup files stored in backup repositories.
 To learn what algorithms Veeam Backup & Replication uses to encrypt backup files, see the Veeam Backup & Replication User Guide, section Encryption Standards.

-To enable encryption for a backup repository added to the Veeam Backup for AWS infrastructure, configure the repository settings as described in section Adding Backup Repositories and choose whether you want to encrypt data using a password or using a KMS encryption key.
+To enable encryption for a backup repository added to Veeam Backup for AWS, configure the repository settings as described in section Adding Backup Repositories and choose whether you want to encrypt data using a password or using a KMS encryption key.
 After you create a backup policy and specify the backup repository as a target location for EC2 image-level backups or VPC configuration backup copies, as described in sections Creating EC2 Backup Policies and Editing VPC Configuration Backup Policy, Veeam Backup for AWS performs the following steps:

 - Based on the provided password or KMS key, generates an encryption key to protect instance data stored in the backup repository, and stores the key in the configuration database on the backup appliance.